aschmidt75/ipvsctl/README.md

 ## Prerequisites

-* go 1.16
 * Linux
 * ipvs kernel modules installed and loaded
+* for building ipvsctl: go 1.16

 ## Install

-You can build this as described below or install one of the versions under the `releases` tab.
+You can build ipvsctl as described below or install one of the versions under the `releases` tab.
 `ipvsctl` makes modifications to the ipvs tables, so it either needs to be run as root or equipped with the appropriate capabilities, e.g.: